SowmiyaLoganathan/Generate-PDF-from-HTML/README.md

 Step 3: Rebuild the solution to install the required NuGet package.

-Step 4: First run the server application (PDF_from_HTML_API) and then the published website will open in the browser.
+Step 4: First run the Web API application (PDF_from_HTML_API), which will lauch the published website in the browser.
 <img src="Templates/Screenshots/Server_web.png" alt="Invoice HTML Template" width="100%" Height="Auto"/>

-Step 5: Now copy the localhost path (https://localhost:7094/pdf) and add it in RestClient class of client application (HTML_to_PDF_Console).
-This will creates the PDF document (Result.pdf) in the **bin/Debug/net7.0/** folder.
+Step 5: Take the localhost path (i.e., https://localhost:7094/pdf) and insert it into the RestClient constructor of the client application.
+Upon running the client application, this will result in the generation of a PDF document (Result.pdf) within the designated folder (bin/debug/net7.0/).

-Screenshot of the generated invoice PDF document:
+Upon successful conversion, you will receive a PDF document as illustrated in the following screenshot.
 <img src="Templates/Screenshots/Output.png" alt="Invoice HTML Template" width="100%" Height="Auto"/>

 ## Sample Templates